Organ culture: Current progress

 In April 2006, scientists reported a successful trial of seven bladders grown in-vitro and given to humans.
 A bladder has been cultured by Anthony Atala of the Wake Forest Institute for Regenerative Medicine in Winston-Salem, North Carolina.
 A jawbone has been cultured at Columbia University, a lung has been cultured at Yale.
 A beating rat heart has been cultured by Doris Taylor at the University of Minnesota.
 An artificial kidney has been cultured by H. David Humes at the University of Michigan.

 Silk cut from silkworm cocoons has been successfully used as growth scaffolding for heart tissue production.
 Heart tissue does not regenerate if damaged, so producing replacement patches is of great interest.
 The experiment used rat heart cells and produced functional heart tissue.
 In order to further test applications to humans as a cure, a way to transform human stem cells into heart tissue would have to be found.

 In 2015, Harald Ott was able to grow a rat forelimb.
 He now works at Ott Lab which focuses on the creation of bioartificial hearts, lungs, tracheas and kidneys.

 In 2016, another test was done in which human cells were used to assemble intricately structured hearts.
 The hearts ultimately proved immature but proved we were yet one step further to making a heart from stem cells.

 In January 2017, scientists from Salk Institute for Biological Studies managed to create a pig embryo that had part of its DNA, critical for the growth of organs, edited out.
 They then introduced human stem cells inside the pig embryo to have the human DNA fill in the gaps.

+In March 2022, research was published that demonstrated the tentative success of a corneal implant called BPCDX that was shown to have significant tissue attachment and host cell migration once implanted.